-Luckily, you can call Martin T. Wells, Social Statistics/Biological Statistics and Computational Biology/Statistical Science/Biostatistics in Healthcare Policy and Research.
+Luckily, you can call Martin T. Wells, Social Statistics/Computational Biology/Statistics and Data Science/Biostatistics in Healthcare Policy and Research.

 Wells works with numbers, formulas, and gigabytes of very complex, high-dimensional data.
 Along with creating new theoretical frameworks, underlying data analysis methodologies, Wells also collaborates with researchers in a host of disciplines to apply the ideas to real-world problems.